SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 # copy references
 scp -r /scratch/formationX/REF/ /home/formationX
 # copy BAMs files but before index it with `samtools index`
-for file in /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bam; do samtools index $fl; done
+for file in /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bam; do samtools index $file; done
 # and copy BAM and BAI files
-scp  /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.bai /home/formationX
+scp  /scratch/formationX/TOGGLe-RNASEQ/OUT/output/*/4_samToolsSort/*SAMTOOLSSORT.ba* /home/formationX
 {% endhighlight %}

-* Transfert data from your home to your LOCAL machine (filezilla or scp)
+* Transfert data from your home on cluster to your LOCAL machine (filezilla or scp)

 -----------------------
 <a name="practice-4"></a>